mountain-pass/server-agnostic-functions/README.md

 ## Our Solution:

-This library provides a generic `AgnosticRouter` class (and `HttpRequest`, `HttpResponse` interfaces), so that functions can be built using a standard (HTTP) interface, and then wrapped in it's respective runtime `Wrapper`.
+This library provides an `AgnosticRouter` class (and `HttpRequest`, `HttpResponse` interfaces), so that functions can be built using a standard (HTTP) interface, and then wrapped in it's respective runtime `Wrapper`.

 # Example Usage